HL7/cqf-measures/input/pages/capabilities.md

 See the capability statements defined in the [Data Exchange for Quality Measures](https://hl7.org/fhir/us/davinci-deqm/) implementation guide for the Submitting and Receiving System roles.

-Use cases depicted in this IG are expected to use a terminology service conformant with the Artifact Terminology Service Capabilities as defined in CRMI.